Lekssays/lekssays.com/README.md

-# lekssays.com
+# Lekssays.com Terminal
-Source code of my personal website lekssays.com.
+A Terminal-like web application written in JS and deployed in my personal website lekssays.com.
 Some parts are adapted from HTML5 Web Terminal by Andrew M Barfield